chicholegui/FocusMimi/README.md

 ## What it does

 The moment you leave the Focus Mimi tab, it takes a photo of you and sets off an alarm.
 No warnings.
 No "are you sure?" dialogs.
-Just immediate, cat-approved consequences.
+Just immediate.

 While you're working, it tracks how long you've stayed focused and counts every time you slipped away.
 That's it.
 Simple by design.